This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 How to Keep Your Shower Scum-Free

-Now, Soap stains do not take long to build up.
+Now, soap stains do not take long to build up.
 If not kept in check, these can start appearing after the very next shower cycle post-cleaning.
-But by following a few tips, you can keep them in check.
-After all, nothing is more appealing than a prospect of a delayed house chore.
+But by following a few tips, you can prevent them.

-2. Make it a habit to dry the shower using Squeegee or a clean cloth after every use.
+2. Make it a habit to dry the shower using a squeegee or a clean cloth after every use.
 This will prevent any scum buildup.

 There you have it.
 A comprehensive guide on how to get rid of soap scum and make sure it never comes back.
 No more shying away from cleaning anymore, let’s get right to erasing those pesky stains away.